bor0/gidti/manuscript/chapter2.md

 For example, the second-order logic quantifies over sets.
 Third-order logic quantifies over sets of sets, and so on.

 Moving up the hierarchy of logical systems brings power, at a price.
 Propositional (zeroth-order) logic is completely decidable[^ch2n2].
 Predicate (first-order) logic is no longer decidable, and by G&#246;del's incompleteness theorem we have to choose between completeness and consistency, but at least there is still an algorithm that can determine whether a proof is valid or not.
-For second-order and higher logics we lose even this - we have to choose between completeness, consistency, and a proof detection algorithm.
+For second-order and higher logic we lose even this - we have to choose between completeness, consistency, and a proof detection algorithm.

 The good news is that in practice, second-order predicates are used in a very limited capacity, and third- and higher order predicates are never needed.
 One important example of a second-order predicate appears in the Peano axioms of the natural numbers.